Foolproof Chewy Homemade Bagels

 - 1 egg whisked with 1 tablespoon water

-- various toppings: everything bagel seasoning, sesame seeds, dukkah, etc.
+- various toppings: everything bagel seasoning (see above), sesame seeds, dukkah, etc.

 Instructions

-- In the bowl of a food processor fitted with the blade attachment (or in a stand mixer fitted with the dough hook), pulse together the flour, salt and yeast (or, if using a stand mixer, stir on low).
+- Make the dough: *Please read all notes above before proceeding, especially the top note about timing.* In the bowl of a food processor fitted with the blade attachment (or in a stand mixer fitted with the dough hook), pulse together the flour, salt and yeast (or, if using a stand mixer, stir on low).
 In a medium bowl, whisk together the water and the barley malt syrup.
 Add it to the food processor (or stand mixer) and immediately (see notes above for why) blend for 60-90 seconds, standing nearby the entire time — at any sign of the blade jamming, stop the machine.
-(If using a stand mixer, knead on medium speed for 90 seconds.)
+(If using a stand mixer, knead on medium speed for 90 seconds or until the dough comes together and is tacky to the touch.)

 - With oiled hands, transfer the dough from the food processor to the bowl.
-The dough will feel warm and sticky.
+The dough will feel warm and tacky.
 With oiled hands stretch the dough up, then down toward the center several times to form a ball.
 (See video for guidance.)
 Lightly rub some oil over the dough to coat — this will prevent a crust from forming on the dough.
-Cover with a tea towel, cloth bowl cover or plastic wrap.
-Transfer bowl to the fridge for 12 hours or longer.
+Cover the bowl with a lid or plastic wrap.
+Transfer the bowl to the fridge for 12 hours or longer.

-- Place a large pot of water on to boil.
+- Prepare your work station: When the hour is nearly up, place a large pot of water on the stovetop to boil.
 When it simmers, add a big glug (about ¼ cup) barley malt syrup.
-Preheat an oven to 425ºF.
+Preheat your oven to 425ºF.
 Line two sheet pans or one large pan one with parchment paper (see notes above).
-Prepare the egg wash if you haven’t already.
-Place toppings of choice in shallow bowls.
+Prepare the egg wash.
+Place toppings of choice in small, rimmed plates.

-- Brush each ring with the egg wash.
+- Egg wash: Brush each ring with the egg wash.
 If you are using any toppings, dip the egg-washed bagels into the topping-filled bowls, then transfer to the parchment-lined sheet pan.
-If you an extra large sheet pan (see notes), you can bake all 12 at once.
-If you have a smaller pan, bake 6 to 8 at one time.
+If you are using an extra-large sheet pan (see notes), you can bake all 12 at once.
+If you are using a standard/smaller pan, bake 6 to 8 at a time.

 - Category: Bread